Boost Your Social Media Marketing by Asking Yourself These Simple Questions

 If your answer to this question is "anyone who likes (insert your product or service here) and has a working credit card," your social media marketing strategies will be equally broad and meaningless.

 Your social audience is the group you want to appeal to with your Facebook posts and tweets.
+So, before creating a Facebook marketing strategy, you need to identify who your target social audience is.
 You can identify them based on age, education, job title, income level, and similar demographics (think buyer personas), but what you really need to figure out is what content they will relate to and what voice or tone you should use.

 Knowing these details makes it easier for you to speak your customer's language, inspire their trust, and make them ultimately want to buy from you.

 Understanding your social audience makes it easier to identify which platforms are most likely to reach them.
 Different social media outlets appeal to different demographics.
 For example: